When a new student comes to the class, the teacher assigns someone to give them a school tour.

 Leading the customer straight to the point that they need will make them trust you.
 Saving them from the burden of trying to figure out everything will make them want to stick to you.

-If you have prepared a good product tour, of course.
+If you have prepared a good product tour, that is.

 3 Key Steps to Creating the Perfect Product Tours